carpentries-incubator/geospatial-python/_extras/guide.md

 ### Episode 9

-- The calculated NDVI: `data/NDVI.tif` is required for later episodes.
+- The calculated NDVI: `NDVI.tif` is required for later episodes.
-- The calculated classification identifier: `data/NDVI_classified.tif` is required for later episodes.
+- The calculated classification identifier: `NDVI_classified.tif` is required for later episodes.

 ## Workshop setup